 Program OverviewPrinter Friendly

-The Automotive Service Technician Pre-Apprenticeship is a tuition-free transportation program funded by the Government of Ontario that is designed as a transition step to finding an apprenticeship.
+The Automotive Service Technician Pre-Apprenticeship is a tuition-free transportation program that's funded by the Government of Ontario and designed as a transition step to finding an apprenticeship.

-You will receive preparation for working in the automotive industry, earn Level One Automotive Service Technician training, receive assistance in finding a short work placement and get on-the-job experience in Canada.
+You'll receive preparation for working in the automotive industry, earn Automotive Service Technician Level 1 apprenticeship training, benefit from assistance in finding a short-term work placement and get on-the-job experience in Canada.

-The Automotive Service Tech Pre-Apprenticeships program consists of three phases:
+The Automotive Service Tech Pre-Apprenticeship program will consist of three phases:

-- Phase One - Introductory Skills (12 weeks from March to June): Offers preparation for automotive training, job readiness skills, workplace communications, technical writing and mathematical skills required for use in the transportation field.
+- Phase 1 - Introductory Skills (12 weeks from March to June): Preparation for automotive training, job readiness skills, workplace communication, technical writing and mathematical skills required for the transportation field

-- Phase Two - Technical Skills (12 weeks from June to August): Introduction to Automotive Service Technician Level One topics such as engines, fuels, electrical, suspension, steering, powertrain, brakes and introduction to parts technician.
+- Phase 2 - Technical Skills (13 weeks from June to August): Introduction to Automotive Service Technician Level 1 apprenticeship topics such as engines, fuels, electrical, suspension, steering, powertrain, brakes and introduction to parts technician

-- Phase 3 - Work Placement (12 weeks from September to November): Industry placement to apply what you have learned.
+- Phase 3 - Work Placement (12 weeks from September to November): Industry placement to apply what you've learned

-- The in-school training is delivered at the School of Transportation's state-of-the-art facilities at Ashtonbee Campus, which make up the province's largest transportation training centre.
+- The in-school training will be delivered at the School of Transportation's state-of-the-art facilities at Ashtonbee Campus, which make up the province's largest transportation training centre.

-- As part of your Automotive Service Tech Pre-Apprenticeship training, you obtain communication and mathematical upgrading skills, and job readiness skills that are industry specific.
+- As part of your Automotive Service Tech Pre-Apprenticeship training, you'll obtain communication and mathematical upgrading skills and industry-specific job readiness skills.

 Program OutlinePrinter Friendly